keithbowes/mtsend/README.md

 ## CONFIGURATION FILE
 Configuration file for mtsend.py is in the style of Windows INI files, which consist of sections and key/value pairs.
 There are 3 main sections - global, site and blog.
-The configuration file should be mode 600.
+The configuration file should be read-only.

 Global Section:
   There is only one key/value in this section, and it is used to note the